WVam/toolscript-docs/Basics.md

 	1: This line is a comment, but it doesn't use the comment syntax.
 	2: LoadScene:["Defense"|"Phoenix"|false|false];
 	```
-	The result of running these two lines of script is that neither of the lines is executed.
-The engine does not read whitespace characters like line breaks, and it is interepreted like this:
+	The result of running these two lines of script is that neither line is executed.
+The engine does not read whitespace characters like line breaks, and this script is interepreted like this:
 	```
 	1: This line is a comment, but it doesn't use the comment syntax.LoadScene:["Defense"|"Phoenix"|false|false];
 	```
 	This is not a valid Instruction, so all of it is skipped.

-	However, were it properly stylized as a comment (i.e., encapsulated in -\> and \<-), it'd be executed like this:
+	However, were it properly stylized as a comment (i.e., encapsulated in -> and <-), it would be executed like this:
 	```
 	1: LoadScene:["Defense"|"Phoenix"|false|false];
 	```
-	Comments get removed during compilation so all that's left is the valid instruction.
+	Comments get removed during compilation so only the valid Instruction is left.

 7. **Null character**:
 	AACS uses a dash (-) to represent the absence of a value.
 If this is used, the default value for a parameter will be used.
 This can greatly change the behaviour of some Instructions.
-	An example would be passing null to the name parameter of the [DisplayText](DisplayText.md) Instruction or to specify how many buttons should be shown in a [ButtonChoice](ButtonChoice.md) Instruction.
+	(for instance, passing - to the name parameter of the [DisplayText](DisplayText.md) Instruction hides the name box, and passing - to certain parameters of the [ButtonChoice](ButtonChoice.md) Instruction changes the number of buttons to be displayed).

 8. **Variables**
 	Variables are written like this:
 	```
 	1: #(VARIABLENAME)
 	```
-	And you can set them for example like this:
+	And you can set them like this:
 	```
 	1: Set #(VARIABLENAME) = EXPRESSION
 	```
-	Keep in mind, that variables behave like Regular Instructions, but have their own syntax.
+	Keep in mind that variables behave like Regular Instructions, but have their own syntax.
 For more information on variables and expressions read the [Variables](Variables.md) chapter.

 9. **Branch Instructions**
-	Branch Instructions are declared using the following syntax:
+	Branch Instructions are declared using the following syntax (although Else and For deviate from this slightly):
 	```
 	1: INSTRUCTIONNAME #(VARIABLE) = EXPRESSION
 	2: (
 	3:   ->Your AACS here<-
 	4: );
 	```
-	Although Else and For deviate from this slightly.
-For more information read up on the [Branch Instruction](Branch-Instructions.md) chapter.
+	For more information, read up on the [Branch Instructions](Branch-Instructions.md) chapter.

 ---
 [Back to overview](index.md)